 Concerns may also be reported through 1-800-FIX-ROAD (1-800-349-7623), though the number should not be used to report traffic accidents, disabled vehicles or other emergencies.
 Motorists should continue to call 911 to report these types of emergencies.Customers with questions or concerns related to driver or vehicle services should visit www.dmv.pa.gov.
 For concerns related to the Pennsylvania Turnpike, visit the Turnpike Commission website at www.paturnpike.com.

-Verizon continues to direct residents to call the Township to complain about holding up a contract for FiOS TV services.
-THIS IS NOT TRUE.
+Verizon continues to misinform residents about offering FIOS TV in the Township.
+The Township is not holding up a contract for FiOS TV services.
 Since early 2013 the Township has been waiting for Verizon to present us with a franchise agreement.
-Verizon's management acknowledges that Verizon most likely will not provide FIOS TV to Franklin Township.
-If you speak to a Verizon sales representative who blames the holdup on the Township, please get the name of the representative and contact Ms. Janet Miller, Manager for Franchise Video Services for the state of Pennsylvania by email to Janet.email@example.com or call her at (717) 562-5052.
-The Municipal Representative, Mr. Douglas R. Smith, (610-429-8003/ firstname.lastname@example.org) does not return calls or emails.
-Neither will his supervisor, Anthony A. Lewis at 202-515-2488 or email at Anthony.email@example.com.
-Click Here for more information.
+Verizon's management acknowledges that Verizon will not provide FIOS TV to Franklin Township.
+If you speak to a Verizon sales representative and they blame the fact that they will not give you FIOS TV on the Township, they are not telling the truth.

 ReadyChesCo: Chester County is Upgrading its Emergency Service Alert System